-You just spent five hours writing an epic blog post and you’re feeling pretty proud of yourself.
+You just spent five hours writing an epic blog post.

-You share it on social media and await your praise.
-In anticipation of your glowing feedback, you check your recent social posts and find that the wrong social share image was used for your epic blog post.
+You check your recent social posts and find that the wrong image was pulled.

 Or worse… no photo at all.

-(Don’t worry if this all sounds complicated – I’ll show you a super easy, non-technical way to do this below.
-But hear me out.)
+(Don’t worry if this all sounds complicated – I’ll show you a super easy, non-technical way to do this below.)

 Changing Your Social Share Image With Open Graph